 Vazhakoombu – Cherupayar thoran (Banana Flower with Lentils) is a super delicious, highly nutritious thoran.
 In Kerala, most of the houses will have Banana trees in their backyard.
 Bananas, ripened or raw, the flower (also known as Vazha Chundu or Vazha poovu or Kodappan), the stem, everything is used for cooking.
 That is why this dish brings nostalgic memories to many Keralites outside Kerala.
 I still remember Beenchi (my sister), sucking honey from the flower threads.
 That time, I used to think it was “yuck” and refused to try for once in my childhood.
 Now, I am trying to convince my kids about that sweet taste and they wouldn’t budge. 🙂

 Not all the Banana flowers are suitable for cooking as some of them are bitter.
 Mummy (my mil) says that Ethavazha koombu (Kerala Banana) is best.
 Vazhakoombu Cherupayar Thoran is highly nutritious and power packed with all vitamins, fibres and proteins.
 Cherupayar (lentils) are also great for your diet; together, Vazhakoombu and cherupayar is super delicious and a nice healthy combination.
 (See health Benefits below).
-You may also like Cabbage and Cherupayar Thoran, Sprouts thoran, Vanpayar Thoran, Beans thoran, Vanpayar Ularthiyathu, Koorkka Mezhukkupuratti, Mushroom Thoran, and my mix thorans like Padavalanga Carrot Thoran, Cheera Parippu Thoran, Cabbage Irachi Thoran, Beans and carrot Thoran etc.
+Chundu thoran is quite popular in Kerala as it is easily available.
+You may also like Cabbage and Cherupayar Thoran, Sprouts thoran, Vanpayar Thoran, Beans thoran, Vanpayar Ularthiyathu, Churakka erissery, Koorkka Mezhukkupuratti, Mushroom Thoran, and my mix thorans like Padavalanga Carrot Thoran, Cheera Parippu Thoran, Cabbage Irachi Thoran, Beans and carrot Thoran etc.

 We have a lot of Banana trees all around our home in Champakulam, and every time I go there I will be searching for “Pesticide free Banana flowers”.
 The news about large volume of pesticides has not reduced my love for Banana flowers.
 If I cannot have home grown ones, I buy from Vegetable shop and put them in salt water for sometime, changing water in between.
 Hope you will try this healthy Traditional Kerala dish, Vazhakoombu Cherupayar Thoran!
 Enjoy!